 The Wade House Wetland Enhancement and Mitigation Site was created during the Robinson Herrling Sawmill and Dam restoration project.
 The U.S. Army Corps of Engineers (USACE) issued a permit allowing for wetland mitigation and enhancement south of WIS 23 as a result of the wetland impacts of that project.
-To date, coordination with state (Wisconsin Historical Society/WDNR) and federal agencies (USACE) has not identified "covenants" or permit conditions placed on existing mitigation lands.
+To date, coordination with state (Wisconsin Historical Society (WHS)/WDNR) and federal agencies (US Army Corps of Engineers (USACE)) has not identified "covenants" or permit conditions placed on existing mitigation lands.
 Figure 3.5-6 shows an aerial photograph of the site with the enhancement and mitigation site boundaries.

-Figure 3.5-6 Wade House Enhancement and Wetland Mitigation Site
+Figure 3.5-6 Wade House Wetland Enhancement and Mitigation Site